COMDARR/COMDARR/README.md

-I like to make games & code stuff.
+I like to make differend stuff like plugins/scripts/games.

 Currently learning c# and python.